 What does Designation do?

 The online component lasts for 12 weeks.
-All participants spend 6 weeks in the design essentials module, which covers the foundations of UX research, UX design, interaction design, visual design, UI design, and user testing.
+All participants spend 6 weeks in the design essentials module.
+It covers the foundations of UX research, UX design, interaction design, visual design, UI design, and user testing.
 Students work 15-20 hours per week to complete assignments, online meetings, readings, and quizzes.
 After the first 6 weeks, participants select either the UX or UI track and begin the virtual phase.
 This module also lasts 6 weeks, but requires 40 hours of work per week.
 Students meet with their assigned teaching assistant weekly for a regular critique of their work and progress.

-After completing the online phase, students enter the in-person program, which lasts 12 weeks and also requires 40 hours of work per week.
+After completing the online phase, students enter the in-person program.
+This lasts 12 weeks and also requires 40 hours of work per week.
 Participants spend the first half of the in-person program learning the best practices for team-based design.
 During the second phase of the in-person program, each team designs a product for an actual client.
 The groups make all decisions on strategy and methods, as well as participate in client meetings.
 In the final weeks, students work on creating their portfolios so they can start their job search.

 Who is Designation for?